A Definition and a Test for Human-Level Artificial Intelligence: Level of Intelligence

-\paragraph {Level 3 Intelligence} While learning with reward is better than using evolution to improve brains, an agent must experience the stimulus to learn from it.
-However, there is a limitation in learning with direct experience.
-For example, a rabbit cannot try random action in front of the lion to learn optimal behavior.
-It would be too late for the rabbit to adjust the action-value function, and this experience cannot be transferred to others.
-Level 3 intelligence overcome this limitation by learning from others' experiences.
-A language is a tool for learning from others.
+Bandura pioneered the social learning theory ~\cite{bandura1977social}, and learning through observation, thus called observation learning, is found on several species including non-human primates, invertebrates, birds, rats, and reptiles~\cite{ferrucci2019macaque}.
+For example, if you give monkeys locked boxes that contain food, they will try to open them.
+When one monkey finds manipulation to unlock the box, other monkeys observe this pattern and imitate it to open their boxes.

+\paragraph{Level 4 (Human-Level) Intelligence} The limitations of Level 3 which relies on the observation is also apparent.
+In the example ~\ref{example:rabbit_wolf}, the Level 2 rabbit relied on the direct experience.
+But for the Level 3 rabbit to learn the proper behavior, it has to observe its peer rabbit to be eaten by wolves which is also very rare event.
+Therefore, even Level 3 cannot learn a lot because they rely on the presence of the example case to be observed.

+However, humans are the epitome of Level 3 intelligence and the only known species using language as a tool for social learning.
+The verbal and written language uses a sequence of abstract symbols to transfer knowledge, relieving the burdensome requirements of observational learning such as presence to demonstrations.
+Thus, we can think of human-level intelligence as \textbf{Level 3 intelligence with language}.
+In humans, a language is a tool for learning from others.
 Humans' technological achievements were possible because we can learn from others and contribute new knowledge.
 Isaac Newton said, ``If I have seen further, it is by standing on the shoulders of Giants.''
 Language is an invention that enabled this.
-Therefore, the main feature of level 3 intelligence is learning from other's experiences using language.
+Verbal language enabled the knowledge transfer with the people at the same place and time.
+Later written language removed this barrier, and we don't have to be in the same place and time to learn from each other.

+In the following sections, we will clarify the use of language for social learning because language has a various functions and forms.